The 2019 Golden Globes Nominations Are Here

 Yvonne Strahovski, The Handmaid's Tale

-Best Performance by a Supporting Actor in a TV Movie or Limited Series
+Best Performance by a Supporting Actor in a Series, TV Movie or Limited Series

 Alan Arkin, The Kominsky Method